fuzziqersoftware/memwatch/README.md

 - `close [name]`: If `name` is given, closes the specified search.
 If `name` is not given, closes the current search.
 - `fork <name> [name2]`: If `name2` is given, makes a copy of the search named `name` as `name2`.
 Otherwise, makes a copy of the current search as `name`.
 - `search [search_name] <operator> <value>`: Reads the values of variables in the current list of results (or the named search's results, if a name is given), and filters out the results for which `new_value operator prev_value` is false.
 If `value` is not given, uses the value of the variable during the previous search.
 Valid operators are `<` (less than), `>` (greater than), `<=` (less-or-equal), `>=` (greater-or-equal), `=` (equal), `!=` (not equal), and `$` (flag search - true if the two arguments differ in only one bit).
 The `$` operator cannot be used in a search for a floating-point variable.
+- `search [search_name] .`: Begins a search for a variable with an unknown initial value.
+Once this is done, future searches can be done using the above operators.
 - `results [search_name]`: Displays the current list of results.
 If `search_name` is given, displays the results for that search.
 The command may be prepended with `watch` to read new values every second.
 - `delete <addr1> [addr2]`: If `addr2` is given, deletes all results between `addr1` and `addr2`.
 If `addr2` is not given, deletes the search result at `addr1`.
 - `set <value>`: Writes `value` to all addresses in the current result set.